AviatrixSystems/Docs/HowTos/general_glossary.rst

 Automation
 ^^^^^^^^^^^^^^^^^^^^^

 The practice of designing technology and systems that require minimal work for human beings – for example, automating report creation can simplify accountants’ jobs by removing a simple, repetitive task from their workloads.
-Cloud automation enables IT teams and developers to create, modify, and tear down resources on the cloud automatically.
+Cloud automation enables IT teams and developers, to automatically create, modify, and tear down resources on the cloud.

 Azure
 ^^^^^^^^^^^^^^^^^^^^^